bjoyce3/uabrc.github.io/docs/data_management/storage.md

 ## Directories on Cheaha

-Users are provided a high performance GPFS file system to store data, toolboxes, and other supporting files.
-The specific directories a user can access are described below.
-In these descriptions, the "$USER" variable should be replaced with the user's account name string.
+Researchers are provided a high performance GPFS file system to store data, toolboxes, and other supporting files.
+The specific directories a researcher can access are described below.
+In these descriptions, the "$USER" variable should be replaced with the researcher's account name string.

 ### Home Directory

-Each user has a personal directory found at `/home/$USER` (or `$HOME`).
+Each researcher has a personal directory found at `/home/$USER` (or `$HOME`).
 This is traditionally meant to store scripts and supporting files and toolboxes such as those relating to Anaconda virtual environments or R packages.
 The owner ($USER) of the directory can read, write/delete, and list files.
-No other users or groups have permissions to this directory.
+No other researchers or groups have permissions to this directory.

-A user is limited to 5 TB of data across both their home directory and their user data directory (see below).
+A researcher is limited to 5 TB of data across both their home directory and their researcher data directory (see below).

-### User Data Directory
+### Researcher Data Directory

-Each user has another directory found at `/data/user/$USER` (or `$USER_DATA`) that can store datasets and results for a user's projects.
+Each researcher has another directory found at `/data/researcher/$USER` (or `$USER_DATA`) that can store datasets and results for a researcher's projects.
 The owner ($USER) of the directory can read, write/delete, and list files.
-No other users or groups have permissions to this directory.
+No other researchers or groups have permissions to this directory.

-A user is limited to 5 TB of data across both their home directory (see above)and their user data directory.
+A researcher is limited to 5 TB of data across both their home directory (see above)and their researcher data directory.

 !!! note

 <!-- markdownlint-disable-next-line -->
-    The home and user data directories are mirrored across storage locations to allow for emergency backup in case some of the drives fail.
-This is not meant to be a long-term backup solution as any data deleted by a user is deleted on the main drive and the mirrored drive.
+    The home and researcher data directories are mirrored across storage locations to allow for emergency backup in case some of the drives fail.
+This is not meant to be a long-term backup solution as any data deleted by a researcher is deleted on the main drive and the mirrored drive.

     The mirrored system technically allows for over 5 TB of data to be stored but data cannot be recovered in case of an emergency storage failure.
-For data safety, do not store over 5 TB of data across user data and home directories.
+For data safety, do not store over 5 TB of data across researcher data and home directories.

 ### Project Directory

 Shared data can be stored in a `/data/project/<project_name>` directory.
 The default storage size for a new project is 50TB.
-As with user scratch, this area **is not backed up**!
+As with researcher scratch, this area **is not backed up**!

 This is helpful if a team of researchers must access the same data.
 A PI can open a help desk ticket to request a project directory under `/data/project`.

-In order to add or remove a user's access to a project directory, the PI who requested the project space must create a support ticket.
+In order to add or remove a researcher's access to a project directory, the PI who requested the project space must create a support ticket.

 The PI and all members of the dedicated collaboration group have can read, write/delete, and list files.
-No privileges are granted to other users of the system.
+No privileges are granted to other researchers of the system.
 Additional controls can be implemented via access control lists (see the bash commands [setfacl](https://linux.die.net/man/1/setfacl) and [getfacl](https://linux.die.net/man/1/getfacl)).
-The PI/requestor can modify the ACLs to allow additional access to specific users.
+The PI/requestor can modify the ACLs to allow additional access to specific researchers.

 #### Sloss